htnminh/credit-card-classification/README.md

 - analysis (derive from generated data): everyone
 - report: everyone
 - slide: tan

+steps:
+- Collecting Data
+- Preparing the Data
+- Choosing a Model
+- Training the Model
+- Evaluating the Model
+- Parameter Tuning
+- Making Predictions

 ## Chapter 2:
 Quick introduction about the chapter